Sanctuary is a wholistic, healing ministry that provides safe,

 Of course, I later read in God's word that children aren't to be held responsible for the sins of their parents if they choose "the truth, the life and the way".
 Aside from that, my mom had a lot of truly wonderful qualities that I'm thankful to inherit.
 Although there are no perfect parents in this world, she loved me very much and it's my choice to take the best of what she modeled and leave the rest.
 It's also my choice to take other people's fearful and prejudicial thinking with 'a grain of salt' and to give "the new creation" a little time to prove them wrong, if necessary.
 See?
 There it is – my thicker skin (refer to The Growth Process).

-Plus, the parent who actually raised me is not only a genuine believer, but he's become an incredible minister over the last 30 years.
-I am nothing if not a testament of that.
-And incredibly, God had used him to speak another part of this amazing story right into existence!
-Did I mention how thankful I am for my dad?
+Plus, the parent who actually raised me is not only a genuine believer, but he's become an incredible minister over the last 35 years.
+This story is nothing if not a testament of that.
+And amazingly, God used him to speak another chapter of it right into existence!
+Have I mentioned how thankful I am for me Pa?
+Very.

 Ole Fashioned Hard Work: While staying at the horse farm, I commuted to Polyface where I started small but steadily grew into more responsibilities.
 In other words, I volunteered for all the jobs nobody else wanted, which really paid off.
 Before long I was driving a box-truck filled with frozen meat all over Virginia and Maryland.